greshny-attic/diffbot/README.md

 frontpage.items #=> An array of Diffbot::Item instances
 ```

+The fields you can extract from a Frontpage are:

+* `title`: The title of the page.
+* `icon`: The favicon of the page.
+* `source_type`: What kind of page this is.
+* `source_url`: The URL of the page.
+* `items`: The list of `Diffbot::Item` representing each item on the page.

 The instances of `Diffbot::Item` have the following fields:

 * `id`: Unique identifier for this item.
+* `title`: Title of the item.
 * `link`: Extracted permalink of the item (if applicable).
-* `title`: Title of the item.
-* `text_summary`: A plain-text summary of the item.
 * `description`: innerHTML content of the item.
+* `summary`: A plain-text summary of the item.
-* `pub_date`: Timestamp when item was detected on page.
+* `pub_date`: Date when item was detected on page.
 * `type`: The type of item, according to Diffbot.
 One of: `IMAGE`, `LINK`,
   `STORY`, `CHUNK`.
 * `img`: The main image extracted from this item.
 * `xroot`: XPath of where the item was found on the page.
+* `cluster`: XPath of the cluster of items where this item was found.
+* `stats`: An object with the following attributes:
-* `sp`: A Float between 0.0 and 1.0 indicating the probability this item is
+  * `spam_score`: A Float between 0.0 and 1.0 indicating the probability this
-  spam/an advertisement.
+    item is spam/an advertisement.
-* `sr`: A Float between 1.0 and 5.0 indicating the quality score of the item.
+  * `static_rank`: A Float between 1.0 and 5.0 indicating the quality score of
+    the item.
-* `fresh`: The percentage of the item that has changed compared to the previous
+  * `fresh`: The percentage of the item that has changed compared to the
-  crawl.
+    previous crawl.

+## TODO

+* Implement the Follow API.
+* Add tests for Article and Frontpage requests.
+* Add a Frontpage.crawl method that given the URL of a frontpage, it will fetch
+  the article for each item in the page.

+## License

+This is published under an MIT License, see LICENSE for further details.